ObEngine/ObEngine/CONTRIBUTING.md

 - ObEngine : main function inside
 - Package & Workspace : Pretty much the same thing, works with the PathResolver
 - PathResolver : Really important class that "mounts" (see wiki) folders
+- Scene : Scene-like container
 - Script : All the Lua binding stuff in there
 - Toolkit : Nice terminal to help with project management
 - Triggers : Triggers / Events for the GameObjects
-- World : Scene-like container

 ## How can I contribute